-The development of the Ummbila Emoyeni Wind Energy Facility will require the widening of roads by more than 4m, outside urban areas, and within areas classified as CBA1: Optimal (Terrestrial) and CBA1: Irreplaceable (Freshwater) in the Mpumalanga Province.
+The development of the Ummbila Emoyeni Three Wind Energy Facility will require the widening of roads by more than 4m, outside urban areas, and within areas classified as CBA1: Optimal (Terrestrial) and CBA1: Irreplaceable (Freshwater) in the Mpumalanga Province.

-as described in the Environmental Impact Assessment Report (EIAr) dated October 2022 at:

-- for the development of Ummbila Emoyeni Wind Energy Facility, Mpumalanga Province, hereafter referred to as "the property".
-SG 21-digit codes and coordinates attached as Appendix 2 and 3.
+as described in the Environmental Impact Assessment Report (EIAr) dated October 2022 and the Amendment Application dated December 2024 for the development of the Ummbila Emoyeni Three Wind Energy Facility, Mpumalanga Province, hereafter referred to as "the property".
+The SG 21-digit codes and coordinates are attached as Annexure 2 and 3.

-The infrastructure associated with the development of Ummbila Emoyeni Wind Energy Facility will include will comprise the following:
+The infrastructure associated with the development of the Ummbila Emoyeni Three Wind Energy Facility will comprise the following:

-- Up to 111 wind turbines with a maximum hub height of up to 200m.
-The tip height of the turbines will be up to 300m. - 33kV cabling to connect the wind turbines to the onsite collector substations, to be laid underground where practical. - 3 x 33kV/132kV onsite collector substation (IPP Portion), each being 5ha. - Battery Energy Storage System (BESS). - Cabling between turbines, to be laid underground where practical. - Construction compounds including site office (approximately 300m x 300m in total but split into 3ha each of 150m x 200m): - Batching plant of up to 4ha to 7ha. - 3 x O&M office of approximately 1.5ha each adjacent to each collector SS - 3 x construction compound / laydown area, including site office of 3ha each (150m x 200m each). - Laydown and crane hardstand areas (approximately 75m x 120m). - Access roads of 12 -13m wide, with 12m at turning circles.
+- Up to 25 wind turbines with a maximum hub height of up to 200m.
+The tip height of the turbines will be up to 300m. - 33kV cabling to connect the wind turbines to the onsite collector substations, to be laid underground where practical. - 33kV/132kV onsite substation (IPP Portion), being 5ha (to be shared with Ummbila Emoyeni Two Wind Energy Facility). - Battery Energy Storage System (BESS). - Cabling between turbines, to be laid underground where practical. - Construction compounds including site office (approximately 300m x 300m in total but split into 3ha each of 150m x 200m): - Batching plant of up to 4ha to 7ha. - > O&M office of approximately 1.5ha adjacent to the onsite substation. - Construction compound / laydown area, including site office of 3ha each (150m x 200m each). - Laydown and crane hardstand areas (approximately 75m x 120m). - Access roads of 12-13m wide, with 12m at turning circles.